-TAKING INTO ACCOUNT the rich exchange of ideas and the results of the special meeting held by the CAJP on June 3, 2021, on promotion of the study of private international law in the Americas, as well as the need to advance new developments in this area that reflect particular circumstances and specific needs in the region,
+TAKING INTO ACCOUNT the rich exchange of ideas and the results obtained during the special meeting held by the Committee on Juridical and Political Affairs on June 3, 2021 on promotion of the study of private international law in the Americas, as well as the need to advance new developments in this area that reflect particular circumstances and specific needs in the region,

-- 1. To request the CAJP to hold another special meeting to discuss strategies for the Organization to resume its activities in the area of codification and progressive development of private international law.
+- 1. To request the Committee on Juridical and Political Affairs to hold another special meeting to discuss strategies for the Organization to resume its activities in the area of codification and progressive development of private international law.
 To that end, to request the Department of International Law to prepare in advance a document containing the current state of the body of inter-American law in this area and proposals for possible courses of action to advance the aforementioned strategies, in consultation with member states.
-5/ - 2.
-To request the Department of International Law, for the purpose of strengthening the study of private international law, to continue to promote greater dissemination of this subject among public officials of member states and other actors, in collaboration with private international law associations, universities and specialized institutions that work in this area, through events and activities that promote greater knowledge of the inter-American conventions on the subject and "soft law" instruments that address the most recent developments within the Organization such as international contracts, international arbitration, simplified corporations, secured transactions, and access to credit.
-Within the framework of those efforts, to welcome the project for the establishment of a jurisprudence database on the application of inter-American conventions on private international law initiated by the Department of International Law and the American Association of Private International Law, as presented at the special meeting of the CAJP of June 3, 2021.
+[5] - 2.
+To request the Department of International Law, for the purpose of strengthening the study of private international law, to continue to promote greater dissemination of this subject among public officials of member states and other actors in collaboration with private international law associations, universities and specialized institutions that work in this area, through events and activities that promote greater knowledge of the inter-American conventions on the subject and other "soft law" instruments that address the most recent developments within the Organization such as international contracts, international arbitration, simplified corporations, secured transactions, and access to credit.
+Within the framework of these efforts, to welcome the project on the establishment of a jurisprudence database on the application of inter-American conventions on private international law initiated by the Department of International Law and ASADIP, as presented at the special meeting of the CAJP of June 3, 2021.

-5. The United States notes that the Committee on Juridical and Political Affairs does not have a mandate in the area of "codification and progressive development of private international law" ...
+^{5.} The United States notes that the Committee on Juridical and Political Affairs does not have a mandate in the area of "codification and progressive development of private international law" ...

-- 3. To request the Department of International Law to explore the possibility of periodically organizing joint meetings with the areas specializing in private international law of the legal offices of the ministries of foreign affairs and other ministries of member states, in order to explore the need and possibility to advance new developments in this area, and in that regard, to request that member states continue to designate points of contact with which the Department of International Law can coordinate. - 4.
-To request states parties to the various inter-American conventions on legal and judicial cooperation, if they have not already done so, to designate the respective central authorities for the purpose of facilitating and promoting such cooperation, or to update the information for the central authorities already designated. - 5.
-To instruct the Department of International Law to continue working in cooperation with other international agencies such as the United Nations Commission on International Trade Law, the Hague Conference on Private International Law, and the International Institute for the Unification of Private Law (UNIDROIT), in order to generate common proposals to reactivate activities related to the study and development of private international law and to promote, within those agencies, the work that has been carried out in the inter-American system.
-At the regional level, to continue to work closely with the regional offices of those forums, including the Regional Office for Latin America and the Caribbean of the Hague Conference on Private International Law, in order jointly to address issues currently being discussed within the expert groups of those forums.
+- 3. To request the Department of International Law to explore the possibility of periodically organizing joint meetings with the areas specializing in private international law of the legal offices of the ministries of foreign affairs and other ministries of member states for the purpose of exploring the need and possibility of promoting new developments in this area and, in that regard, to request that member states continue to designate points of contact with which the Department of International Law can coordinate. - 4.
+To request states parties to the various inter-American conventions related to legal and judicial cooperation, if they have not already done so, to designate the respective central authorities for the purpose of facilitating and promoting such cooperation, or to update the information of the central authorities already designated. - 5.
+To instruct the Department of International Law to continue working in cooperation with other international organizations such as the United Nations Commission on International Trade Law, the Hague Conference on Private International Law and the International Institute for the Unification of Private Law (UNIDROIT), in order to generate common proposals to reactivate activities related to the study and development of private international law and to promote, within those organizations, the work that has been carried out in the inter-American system.
+At the regional level, to continue to work closely with the regional offices of those forums, including the Regional Office for Latin America and the Caribbean of the Hague Conference on Private International Law, in order to jointly address the issues currently being discussed within the expert groups of these forums.